AriFordsham/GHCWiki/emacs.md

 **Description**: By having GHC be built with a hotkey, working on GHC becomes much more interactive.
 In a typical session, though, I have to change the actual compilation command based on my needs.
 So, by default, "compiling GHC" means fast-building the stage-2 compiler, but I do frequently change `ghc-compile`.

-TODO the description below does not make use of `(haskell-compile)`, nor the use of `-ferror-spans`, which provide a much better experience than the vanilla `(compile)`-mode

 **How to enable**:

 ```